Employee Spotlight: SmartBug's Digital Marketing Specialist Shares About Juneteenth & Multicultural Marketing

 Another option is to partner with a minority-owned company for services you do not offer.
 For example, if you do not offer video marketing services, consider partnering with a minority-owned agency.

-My final tip is to do your research to find someone that is an expert when it comes to multicultural marketing, like Syndi Craig-Hart.
+My final tip is to do your research to find someone who is an expert when it comes to multicultural marketing, like Syndi Craig-Hart.
 I’ve been a fan for years and was excited to see her on the agenda for INBOUND 2020.
 I’m happy that topics like multicultural marketing are at the forefront of the marketing industry.